How 4 Young Musicians Hacked Sheet Music to Help Fight the Cold War

-RSA CONFERENCE 2022 — San Francisco — Not all activists carry a picket sign.
+RSA CONFERENCE 2022 — Not all activists carry a picket sign.
 Some carry a soprano saxophone and a music notebook.

 "1985 was a really rough go of it for people who were human-rights activists," said Dr. Merryl Goldberg, music professor at California State University San Marcos, at a keynote at RSA Conference 2022 on Wednesday.
 "Dissidents, human rights activists, refuseniks, Helsinki Monitors had formed — in Tbilisi, Georgia, of all places — a group, a musical group, to band together, literally."
 This was the Phantom Orchestra, which she would travel across the world to meet.